Hand-Crafted-Rings, by

 obviously imperfect and will often looked like cracked,

 dirty ice.
-Good I2's can look OK in earings or studs, and
+Good I2's can look OK in earings or studs, and big ones can be very impressive in a ring

 in spite of the inclusions, which do have the advantage